Is Mamba Compatible with Trajectory Optimization in Offline Reinforcement Learning?: Evaluations on Offline RL Benchmarks

 \section{Evaluations on Offline RL Benchmarks}

 In this section, we delve into a comparative analysis of DeMa's performance against various DTs.
 Our investigation primarily centers on the influence of disparate network architectures on the experimental outcomes.
 Consistent with antecedent studies, we assessed both discrete (Atari~\cite{atari}) and continuous control tasks (MuJoCo~\cite{d4rl}), presenting the normalized scores accordingly.
 Given that the sequence length considerably affects the results, we selected the optimal outcomes from sequence lengths $K=8$ to $K=20$ for DeMa.
 The detailed hyper-parameters on DeMa are available in Appendix~\ref{app:hyperparameter}.
-Our main results are shown in Table~\ref{tab:atari result} and~\ref{tab:MuJoCo}.
-DeMa achieve an impressive 80\% higher average score compared to DT in Atari games and the parameters of DeMa and the number of MACs is 5 times fewer than that of DT as shown in Table~\ref{tab:param}.
-Moreover, DeMa has better scalability for input length which can be seen in Fig.~\ref{fig:K_seed}, it maintains a slow linear growth with the input sequence length increases while the computational cost of the Transformer grows quadratically.
+Our main results are shown in Table~\ref{tab:atari result} and Table~\ref{tab:MuJoCo}.
+DeMa achieves a significantly higher average score compared to DT in Atari games, while the number of parameters and the number of MACs in DeMa are each five times fewer than those in DT, as shown in Table~\ref{tab:param}.
+Moreover, DeMa has better scalability for input length which can be seen in Figure~\ref{fig:K_seed}, it maintains a slow linear growth with the input sequence length increases while the computational cost of the Transformer grows quadratically.
 These results demonstrate that our transformer-like DeMa is well-suited for integration with trajectory optimization methods.